dotnet/sdk-container-builds/docs/INTEGRATED-DEMO.md

 This guidance will track the most up-to-date version of the package and tasks.
 You should expect it to shrink noticeably over time!

+## Prerequisites

+* Docker should be running
+* You should have an environment variable called GITHUB_USERNAME, with your github username in it
+* You should have an environment variable called GITHUB_TOKEN, with a github [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) that has `read:packages` permissions.

+## Usage

 ```bash
 # create a new project and move to its directory
 dotnet new web -n my-awesome-container-app